dwshadle/florence-price-catalog/_texts/price-bright_be_the_place.md

 - 1942 (rev. 1944 and 1945)

 ## Instrumentation
-- Solo piano and medium voice
+- Piano and medium voice

 ## Length
 -